2022 Pakistan Super League: Venues

-On 24 July 2021, PCB announced that the seventh season of PSL will be held in January and February 2022 with all matches taking place in Pakistan.
+On 24 July 2021, PCB announced that the seventh season of PSL would be held in January and February 2022, with all matches taking place in Pakistan.
 The National Stadium, Karachi, would host 15 matches, while the Gaddafi Stadium, Lahore, would host 19 matches including the playoffs.

-On 30 December 2021, National Command and Operation Center issued that only fully vaccinated people will be allowed to gather at the stadiums, after potentially lifting the restrictions of COVID-19 pandemic in Pakistan.
-Tickets sale started from 11 January 2022.
+On 30 December 2021, National Command and Operation Center announced that only fully vaccinated people would be allowed to gather at the stadiums, after potentially lifting the restrictions of the COVID-19 pandemic in Pakistan.
+Ticket sales started from 11 January 2022.

-On 19 January 2022, NCOC banned the entry for kids under age of 12 as they were not eligible for vaccination yet, and issued that only 25 percent crowd will be allowed in the Karachi phase.
-On 7 February, it was issued that 50 percent crowd will be allowed in the Lahore phase initially, and then full crowd including children will be allowed from 16 February.
+On 19 January 2022, NCOC banned entry for kids under the age of 12, as they were not eligible for vaccination yet, and announced that only a 25 percent crowd be allowed in the Karachi phase.
+On 7 February, it was announced that a 50 percent crowd would be allowed in the Lahore phase initially, and then the full crowd including children would be allowed from 16 February.